-The property was occupied at the time of the inspection, and the survey was restricted by floor coverings, furniture, stored articles and personal items.
+The property was unoccupied at the time of the inspection, but the survey was restricted by floor coverings including floating timber overlays.
 Those parts of the property concealed behind fitted units and sanitary fittings etc were not viewed.
+No access was gained into the sub-floor areas.
+The roof void was inspected from the extent visible from the ceiling hatches without being fully entered.